 News (Recent and/or Lingering)

 In June 2021, my poem "The Thinking" was awarded the 2021 49th Parallel Award for Poetry from The Bellingham Review.
-The poem will appear in the journal's Spring 2022 issue.
+The poem appears in the journal's Spring 2022 issue.
 Read the comments by the judge, Jessica Jacobs, here.

 Listen to Tracy K. Smith, former United States Poet Laureate, introduce, comment upon, and read my poem "Premonition," which Smith broadcast on her podcast, The Slowdown, on Wednesday, March 11, 2020, here.